milljm/ncrc-client/README.md

 	conda env remove -n bison
 ```

+> [!NOTE]
-The NCRC script being a wrapper tool, is unable to perform such a function.
-The user must deactivate
+> The NCRC script being a wrapper tool, is unable to perform such a function.
+The user must
-the environment and remove that environment using the appropraite conda commands.
+> deactivate the environment and remove that environment using the appropraite conda commands.

 ## Troubleshooting